getrasa/Memorite/README.md

 # Memorite
 *See full presentation at: https://youtu.be/TolJb8sQQMM*

 **Memorite** is a flashcard web application using spaced repetition, a highly effective memorisation technique from cognitive science for fast and long-lasting memorization.
-Memorite was developed to be an Anki competitor with more pleasant UI but with less options for customization with the use of plugins.
+Memorite was developed to be an Anki competitor but with more pleasant UI in return for limited customizability.

 <kbd>![UI 2](https://user-images.githubusercontent.com/21182768/159854672-d624f84b-5aae-4588-9953-cf8339f65d16.PNG)</kbd>